 John Day Fossil Beds National Monument

 The entire monument covers 13,944 acres of land area.
-It consists of semi-desert shrublands, colorful badlands and riparian zones.
-It is therefore a focus of geological studies in the region with eroded layers of volcanic ash forming majority of the landscape.
-An average of 210,000 tourists visit this national monument annually.
+It consists of semi-desert shrublands, colorful badlands, and riparian zones.
+It is a focus of geological studies in the region with eroded layers of volcanic ash forming majority of the landscape.
+The park averages 210,000 visitors annually.